-We obtain data on all firms reporting gender pay gaps for the years 2017-2021 from GOV.UK, the official website of the British government.
-Each firm reports pay gap for both hourly pay and bonus pay.
-Data on hourly pay gaps include the mean percentage gap in hourly pay and the percentage of men and women in each hourly pay quarter.
-Data on bonus pay gaps includes the percentage gap between average bonus granted to men and average bonus granted to women, and the percentage of men and women receiving bonuses.
-In addition, the firm reports its employer size classification – to which of the six defined categories it belongs.
-The sample consists of 45,001 firm-years observations.
+We obtained data on all firms reporting gender pay gaps for the years 2017-2021 from GOV.UK, the official website of the British government.
+Each firm reports the pay gap for both hourly pay and bonus pay.
+Data on hourly pay gaps include the mean percentage gap in hourly pay and the percentage of men and women in each hourly pay quartile.
+Data on bonus pay gaps include the percentage gap between the average amounts of bonuses granted to men and women, and the percentage of men and women receiving bonuses.
+In addition, each firm reports its employer size classification in terms of six predefined categories.
+The sample consists of 45,001 firm-years of observations.
 Out of these, only 37,049 pay bonuses, so the analysis of bonus pay gaps uses this sub-sample.

-Panel A of Table 1 describes the sample, Panel B presents the pay gap by industry and Table C reports the evolution of the pay gap measures across time.
-As Panel A shows, the mean (median) hourly rate gap between male and female employees in the sample period 13.99% (13.00%).
-In addition, the percentage of men in the top hourly pay quarter exceeds the percentage of women in this quarter (TopDif) by 21.52%, suggesting that men are much more likely to be in the firm's top pay grades.
-The bottom pay quarter is a mirror image, where the percentage of men less the percentage of women (BottomDif) is -6.98%, showing than women are more dominant among low pay employees.
+Panel A of Table 1 describes the sample, Panel B presents the pay gap by industry, and Table C reports the evolution of the pay gap measures across time.
+As Panel A shows, the mean (median) hourly rate gap between male and female employees in the sample period is 13.99% (13.00%).
+In addition, the percentage of men in the top hourly pay quartile exceeds the percentage of women in this quartile (TopDif) by 21.52%, suggesting that men are much more likely to be among a firm’s top-paid employees.
+The bottom pay quartile is a mirror image of the top, where the percentage of men minus the percentage of women (BottomDif) is -6.98%, showing that women account for a larger proportion of low-paid employees.
 As for bonuses, Panel A shows that bonuses granted to men are higher than bonuses granted to women, where the mean (median) gap for the entire sample is 25.23% (31.80%).
 However, the percentage of men and women receiving bonuses (BonusDif) is about 1.741%.
 Hence, Panel A of Table 1 reveals substantial pay gaps between men and women, for both hourly pay and bonuses.

-Panel B reports the gender pay gap by industry.
-As the panel demonstrates, in all cases except one, mean gap in hourly rate (MeanHourlyPayDif) and in bonus (MeanBonusDif) are positive, reflecting higher pay for men.
-The highest hourly pay gap was recorded in the financial and insurance services, which also recoreded the highest bonus pay gap.
-Notably, though not reported here, there is a high and positive correlation (0.81) between hourly rate and bonus pay gaps, so industries exhibiting high hourly pay gaps are likely to exhibit high bonus pay gaps.
+Panel B shows the gender pay gap by industry.
+In all cases except one, the mean gaps in hourly rate (MeanHourlyPayDif) and bonus (MeanBonusDif) are positive, reflecting higher pay for men.
+The highest hourly pay gap was recorded in financial and insurance services, which also recorded the highest bonus pay gap.
+Notably, though not reported here, there is a high and positive correlation (0.81) between hourly rate gaps and bonus pay gaps.
+In other words, industries exhibiting high hourly pay gaps are likely to exhibit high bonus pay gaps.
 Another insight stemming from this table is that in almost all industries (19 out of 21) the mean bonus pay gaps are higher than the mean hourly rate gaps.
-This is reasonable since bonuses are more arbitrary and less transparent than hourly rate, therefore more likely to be biased against women.
-Additional interesting finding is that in almost all industries, there is a male dominance in the top par quartile.
+This is reasonable since bonuses are more arbitrary and less transparent than hourly rates, and are therefore more likely to be biased against women.
+Another interesting finding is that, in almost all industries, male employees dominate the top quartile.
 In some industries, such as Construction, Transportation and storage and Manufacturing, the percentage of men in the top quartile exceeds the percentage of women by more than 60%.
-The only two exceptions are Education and Human health and social work activities, two industries characterized by dominant female participation.
+The only two exceptions are Education and Human health and social work activities, two industries characterized by a large number of female employees.